Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 Spot Buying

 Not all transactions are made with formal planning in mind.
-On occasion, an employee might need to fulfill an immediate need with a short-term purchase, which is often termed as “spot buying.”
+Occasionally, an employee might need to fulfill an immediate need with a short-term purchase, often termed “spot buying.”
 This type of spending generally occurs when:

 - The product or service is used infrequently enough that the business only purchases it in low volumes.